 Envision will take place at the following locations: Thursday, Wolfe Alumni Hall, St. Paul campus, Friday, Grand Schulze Atrium, Minneapolis campus.
 Career treks will be held at various places across the Twin Cities metropolitan area.
 Transportation will be provided.
 Specific information about locations will be forwarded to all participants as we get closer to the event.

-If you are a liberal arts sophomore or junior and submit a completed form, you will be accepted into Envision program unless we have reached capacity.
-Students will be notified of their status via email within one week of their submission.
+If you submit a completed form, you will be accepted into Envision program unless we have reached capacity.
+Students will be notified of their status via email.
 Please do not make or change travel plans until you have officially received that email.

-The Envision program is a free program for sophomores and juniors in the College of Liberal Arts and Sciences!
+The Envision program is a free program for all students in the College of Liberal Arts and Sciences!
 This includes programming and free meals as well.

 Specific information about locations will be forwarded to all participants as we get closer to the event.